-If you run a cannabis-themed Instagram account, you may have already experienced Instagram bans.
-Even something as minor as hashtags can result in your cannabis-themed Instagram account being suspended.
+If you run a cannabis-themed Instagram account or dispensary account, you may have already experienced Instagram bans.
+Even something as minor as hashtags can result in your cannabis-themed dispensary Instagram account being suspended.
 In light of Instagram’s ongoing scrutiny of cannabis-related content, bans on cannabis hashtags may increase the risk to your account and your social media strategy.
 Instagram might flag your account for posting banned hashtags.

 Using banned hashtags on your Instagram account can significantly leave your account behind.
-In addition, Instagram flags your account as having suspicious sales of cannabis products.
+Also, Instagram flags your account as having suspicious sales of cannabis products.
 This could be the primary reason why Instagram disables your account.

 Instagram Disabled My Dispensary Account